Gangs of Godavari: Plot

+The film follows Lanka Ratna, an underdog from a village in the coastal Godavari region, who rises to prominence through violence and criminal activities Seeking to avenge his father's death and establish himself as the most powerful figure in the area, Ratna becomes involved in a series of gang conflicts.
+His rise to power leads to escalating violence and consequences that affect both him and those around him.

 Production

 The announcement of the film was made through a formal Pooja ceremony on 26 April 2023 in Hyderabad.

 The first schedule began on 28 May 2023, and the First look of the film was unveiled in celebration of N. T. Rama Rao's 100th birthday.
 Principal photography for the film wrapped up its second schedule on 8 July 2023, in the scenic rural areas near Rajamundry.
 The film's shooting was completed on 16 September 2023.

 Soundtrack

 The soundtrack and background score were composed by Yuvan Shankar Raja.
 The audio rights were acquired by Aditya Music.

 The first single from the film, "Suttamla Soosi", was released on 16 August 2023.
 The second single, "Motha", was released on 25 March 2024; the third single, "Bad", was released on 10 May 2024.
 The fourth single, "Giri Giri", was released on 29 May 2024.